 From 2001 through 2004, I used radiotelemetry to study the behavior of wild Mohave Rattlesnakes, a species well known for its highly toxic venom yet about which little was known of its natural history.
 This study produced several scientific publications and was prominently featured in Animal Planet’s “Venom ER” television series.
-I have collaborated on multiple research projects studying snakebite first aid and treatment at Loma Linda University, authored or co-authored many papers for peer-reviewed scientific and medical journals, as well as for non-technical publications, and was co-editor of The Biology of Rattlesnakes, a 600-page peer-reviewed compilation of rattlesnake research by 90 authors (2008, Loma Linda University Press).
+I have collaborated on multiple research projects studying snakebite first aid and treatment at Loma Linda University, authored or co-authored many papers for peer-reviewed scientific and medical journals, as well as for non-technical publications, and am co-editor of The Biology of Rattlesnakes, a 600-page peer-reviewed compilation of rattlesnake research by 90 authors (2008, Loma Linda University Press).
 I have taught the envenomation portion of paramedic programs at both Riverside Community College and Loma Linda University and now peer-review manuscripts on envenomations and other animal-related injuries, as well as herpetology-related topics.
 I recently authored the 44-page species account for the Mohave Rattlesnake in Rattlesnakes of Arizona (2016, Eco Publishing), a new peer-reviewed reference volume on the rich diversity of rattlesnakes in The Grand Canyon State.